Pop Culture Madness!

 In 1991, Bill Gates borrowed a business book, Business Adventures by John Brooks, from Warren Buffett.
 He never returned it.

 In 1990, the high school dropout rate in Sevierville, Dolly Parton’s hometown in Sevier County, TN, was over 30%.
 In 1991, she launched The Buddy Program, offering 7th and 8th graders $500 if they graduated.
-The dropout rate for those classes dropped to 6%, and has generally retained that average to this day.
+The dropout rate for those classes dropped to 6%, which has generally retained that average.

-A high profile court case forced the British Government to clearly define the difference between a cake a biscuit.
-In the end the Government published an official ruling that a cake is defined by its propensity to harden over time, whereas a biscuit has a propensity to soften.
+A high-profile court case forced the British Government to define the difference between a cake and a biscuit clearly.
+In the end, the Government published an official ruling that a cake is defined by its propensity to harden over time, whereas a biscuit has a propensity to soften.

-It was Freddie Mercury's dying wish for Bohemian Rhapsody to be reissued in order to raise money for AIDS charities.
+Freddie Mercury’s dying wish was for Bohemian Rhapsody to be reissued to raise money for AIDS charities.
 When the song was rereleased in late 1991, it topped the charts, staying at #1 for five weeks for the first time since its debut in 1975.

-"Teen Spirit" was a real deodorant - one of Kurt Cobain's friends spray painted "Kurt Smells Like Teen Spirit" on his wall because Kurt's then-girlfriend wore Teen Spirit, which led to the title of the 1991 Nirvana hit song.
-Rolling Stone Magazine originally gave Nirvana's Nevermind a 3-star rating.
-They now give it 5 stars and rank it as the 17th greatest album of all time.
+“Teen Spirit” was a real deodorant – one of Kurt Cobain’s friends spray painted “Kurt Smells Like Teen Spirit” on his wall because Kurt’s then-girlfriend wore Teen Spirit, which led to the title of the 1991 Nirvana hit song.
+Rolling Stone Magazine originally gave Nirvana’s Nevermind a 3-star rating.
+They now give it 5 stars and rank it as the 17th greatest album ever.

-It was Super Bowl XXV (1991) with New Kids On The Block that the halftime show switched from marching bands to pop/rock music performances.
+During Super Bowl XXV (1991) with New Kids On The Block, the halftime show switched from marching bands to pop/rock music performances.

-When Whitney Houston's version of the Star Apangled Banner became a hit in 1991, she donated all of the proceeds to the Red Cross Gulf Crisis Fund.
+When Whitney Houston’s version of The Star Spangled Banner became a hit in 1991, she donated all the proceeds to the Red Cross Gulf Crisis Fund.
 When it charted again after 9/11, the proceeds were donated to the New York Firefighters 9/11 Disaster Relief Fund and the New York Fraternal Order of Police

-20 paintings were stolen from the Amsterdam Van Gogh Museum and were then recovered 35 minutes later because the robbers got a flat tire.
+Twenty paintings were stolen from the Amsterdam Van Gogh Museum and recovered 35 minutes later because the robbers got a flat tire.

 A man found a first printing of the Declaration of Independence, inside the frame of a $4 painting he'd bought at a flea market in Adamstown, PA.
 It sold at auction for $2.4 million.